yale-nlp/ReIFE/README.md

-# insteval_bench
+# ReIFE

-This repo contains the code for our work "Measuring Progress in Evaluating Instruction Following with Large Language Models".
+This repo contains the code for our work "Re-evaluating Instruction-Following Evaluation with Large Language Models".

 ## Quick Links